Tayana Yachts: History

 CT Chen was a founding partner in the Ta Yang boatyard, and they thought the more established CT name would help sell her.
 Soon, they realized she did not need the CT cachet, and they rebranded her as the Tayana 37.
 Around 600 of these 37-footers were built making it one of the most popular cruisers ever.
 The Tayana Vancouver 42 followed, another double-ender by Robert Harris.
 Ta Yang was one of the first Taiwanese yards to scale up with larger designs like the 50 foot Flying Dutchman 12 meter (FD-12) designed by Eva Holman and Wil Eicholt and the Bob Perry Tayana 48.
 As of 2016 Tayana had produced over 1,400 yachts.

-Unfortunately, Ta Yang have been closed of business since 2020 September.
+Ta Yang have been closed of business since 2020 September.